davidryan59/ji-rcn/README.md

 var jint = new JInterval(fraction, alg)
 var jint = new JInterval(object, alg)

+// Frequency calculations
+jint.getEndFreqHz(startFreqHz) // Given positive number startFreqHz, calculate the end frequency of this interval jint.getEndFreqHz()      // If startFreqHz omitted, use either previously supplied value or global default (256 Hz) jint.getEndFreqText()    // Return text description of end frequency in format like "300 Hz" (integer) or "123.45 Hz" (decimal) jint.getStartFreqHz()    // Return previous or default start frequency jint.getStartFreqText()  // Return text description of start frequency

 // General methods
-jint.copy()              // Return a deep copy of a JInterval jint.getAlg()            // Return algorithm for the JInterval jint.getFraction()       // Returns a text representation of fraction for this JInterval jint.getEndNotation()       // Equivalent to getPitch jint.getPeo()            // Returns the underlying Peo for this JInterval jint.getPitch()          // Return a pitch notation for the JInterval, e.g. "E'4" for new JInterval(5/4) jint.getPitchClass()     // Return a pitch class for the JInterval, e.g. "E'" for new JInterval(5/4).
-Octave information is discarded. jint.getAsDecimal()            // Return a positive number representing relative frequency of JInterval jint.toString()          // Equivalent to getPitch
+jint.copy()              // Return a deep copy of a JInterval jint.getPeo()            // Returns the underlying Peo for this JInterval jint.toDecimal()         // Return a positive number representing relative frequency of JInterval jint.toFractionText()    // Returns a text representation of fraction for this JInterval jint.toString()          // Returns text description of JInterval

-// Frequency calculations
-jint.getEndFreqHz(startFreqHz) // Given positive number startFreqHz, calculate the end frequency of this interval jint.getEndFreqHz()            // If startFreqHz omitted, use either previously supplied value or global default (256 Hz) jint.getEndFreqText()          // Supplies the end frequency in format like "300 Hz" (integer) or "123.45 Hz" (decimal)

 // Maths methods
 jint.get1()              // Return a new identity JInterval (from any JInterval) jint.mult(jint2)         // Returns new JInterval based on peo of jint multiplied by peo of jint2 jint.mult(jint2, pow)    // Same as previous, but jint2 is first raised to power 'pow' jint.pow(pow)            // Return new JInterval based on its peo being raised to power 'pow'

+// Notation methods
+jint.getAlg()            // Return algorithm for the JInterval jint.getEndPitchNotation(startPitchNotation) // If this interval starts at inputted notation, calculate the end notation jint.getEndPitchNotation()        // Calculate end notation based on default or previous start notation jint.getEndPitchClassNotation()   // Return the end notation, minus its octave information jint.getStartPitchNotation()      // Return previous or default starting pitch notation jint.getStartPitchClassNotation() // Return the start notation, minus its octave information
 ```

 ## Examples